scriptedprogrammer/scriptedprogrammer/README.md

 Languages: Python, JavaScript, Java
 Web Technologies: HTML, CSS
-Technologies: [List of other technologies, frameworks, and tools you are experienced with]
 Problem Solving: I enjoy tackling challenging problems and finding elegant solutions.

 ## Projects